 Their work affects quality of care tremendously.
-And, as they move up the ladder, health IT professionals become more involved in collaborating with other healthcare teams to drive improved outcomes, lowered costs, and new developments in patient care.
-Explore the role of healthcare IT professionals, including where they work, what their responsibilities are, and how to become one.
+And, as they move up the ladder, health IT specialists become more involved in collaborating with other healthcare teams to drive improved outcomes, lowered costs, and new developments in patient care.
+Explore the role of healthcare IT specialists, including where they work, what their responsibilities are, and how to become one.

-Health IT professionals support clinicians and staff across many healthcare settings, including inpatient rehabilitation facilities, acute care hospitals, long-term care facilities, physician offices, mental health facilities, and outpatient clinics.
+Health information technology specialists support clinicians and staff across many healthcare settings, including inpatient rehabilitation facilities, acute care hospitals, long-term care facilities, physician offices, mental health facilities, and outpatient clinics.
 Others work for organizations that do not provide direct medical care, such as consulting firms, public health and other government agencies, insurance companies, and software vendors.

 Graduates of the UW HIMT health IT track work at a wide range of organizations, including: